Gulf of Carpentaria birding tour 09 May to 26 May 2022

 Cloncurry to Mt Isa

-Today we head to Mt Isa searching the creek lines for the uncommon Cloncurry race of the Australian ringneck.
+This morning we'll bird around Cloncurry, searching the creek lines for the uncommon Cloncurry race of the Australian ringneck.
 We may also connect with black-tailed treecreeper, as well as varied lorikeet and banded and rufous-throated honeyeaters if the bloodwoods are flowering.
-We'll check out the lakes around Mt Isa for jacana and green pygmy-goose, plus there's another chance for painted finch here should we need it.
+The Cloncurry water storage dam can be productive for a good list of waterbirds and bush birds.
+We'll head to Mt Isa after lunch.

 Overnight: Mt Isa